All Episodes

 Mount Graham.

-Is there any connection in your opinion?
+Is there any connection, in your opinion?

 Of course.

-We can get access to it.
+It's in their library if we can get access to it.

-Oh, you know, I should have thought of that myself.
+You know, I should have thought of that myself.

 I should have thought of that connection while we're off wondering about things that are connecting.